 If the internal oscillator speed is switched between two clocks of the same source, there is no start-up delay before the new frequency is selected.
-Clock switching time delays are shown in Table 5-1.
+Clock switching time delays are shown in Table .

-Start-up delay specifications are located in the oscillator tables in the applicable Electrical Specifications Chapter.
+Start-up delay specifications are located in the oscillator tables of Section 30.0 "Electrical Specifications"